younga21/CyberSecurity_Course/Final_Project_1/README.md

 | 80/tcp | http           | Apache httpd 2.4.10 ((Debian)) |

-TODO: Fill out the list below.
+Fill out the list below.
 Include severity, and CVE numbers, if possible.
 The following vulnerabilities were identified on each target:

 Target 1